ruuda/noblit/docs/index.md

  * **Reified transactions**.
    Transactions in Noblit are entities that can have attributes like any other entity.
 Possibilities include the transaction timestamp and the user who initiated the transaction.
-Transactions can inspected in queries.
+Transactions can be inspected in queries.

 ## Comparison